 Participation promotes social ties and gives local communities a sense of pride and ownership in their local station.

-18 Stations can be adopted.
-Malvern Link and Evesham have been formally adopted so far.
+Of the 18 Stations in the County, Alvechurch, Great Malvern, Malvern Link, Evesham, and Wythall have been formally adopted so far.

 Worcestershire Community Rail Partnership has been established to enable local communities to work with the three Train Operating Companies to improve the 18 stations within the County.

 - Engage with communities to improve station facilities and encourage support for rail use.

 - Encourage Station Adoption Groups to enhance station environments and build local pride in the facilities.